Patient education: Primary low-grade glioma in adults (Beyond the Basics)

 Primary brain tumors develop from glial cells.
 Glial cells provide the structural backbone of the brain and support the function of the neurons (nerve cells), which are responsible for thought, sensation, muscle control, and coordination.

 In this article, we will discuss the symptoms, diagnosis and treatment of low-grade gliomas, an important category of primary brain tumors.
-For information about high-grade gliomas, (see "Patient information: High-grade glioma in adults (Beyond the Basics)").
+For information about high-grade gliomas, (see "Patient education: High-grade glioma in adults (Beyond the Basics)").
 More detailed information about low-grade gliomas is available by subscription.
 (See "Management of low-grade glioma".)

 CLASSIFICATION OF PRIMARY BRAIN TUMORS